PlaceOS/docs/reference/api.md

 ---
-title: API Links
+title: API
-description: External links to PlaceOS Apiary
+description: Specifications for interaction with PlaceOS
 ---

 For detailed information on PlaceOS API, please see them on Apiary: